-There are so many interesting things to see in the museum, so there will be a separate post covering the museum.
+There are so many interesting things to see in the museum, so do not miss visiting it.

 Very close to Syntagma Square, at the end of Amalias Street is Palamidis Municipal Library.

 At the beginning of Vassileos Constantinou Street, which ends at the mosque on Syntagma Square, you will find the Admirals’ Square (Trion Navarchon), where the first High School (1833) operated and now it is the Town Hall, further down the first Pharmacy and opposite in the Trion Navarchon Square (Three Admirals’ Square) the Statue of King Otto and the tomb of Demetrius Ypsiantis, a hero of the Greek War for Independence.

 From the Square of Trion Taxiarchon, crossing Syngrou Street, just opposite is Kapodistrias Square.